Skip to main content

 • stop reasons (goal-satisfied, step-limit-reached, no-further-queries, no-additional-evidence)

-This metadata is included with gatherer summaries and available to synthesis.
+This metadata is included with retrieval summaries and available to final rendering.

 Progress, ETA, and Visibility

-• an immediate initial event with status: initializing gatherer
+• an immediate initial event with status: initializing retrieval

-• periodic progress updates from the backend (indexing, embedding, planner steps, retrieving, ranking)
+• periodic progress updates from the backend (indexing, embedding, action steps, retrieving, ranking)

 • heartbeat updates at 2 seconds, then every 60 seconds while work is ongoing